 Why this course?

-Our approach to the English & Creative writing course is innovative, modern and friendly, giving you a comprehensive understanding of English literature as a core basis for your creative work.
+Our approach to the English & Creative writing course is innovative, modern, and friendly, giving you a comprehensive understanding of English literature as a core basis for your creative work.
 The emphasis is on helping you develop a range of skills to grow your future career, including textual analysis and interpretation.
 With us, you can study everything from poetry, to the novel, and drama (stage, screen, and radio).

 What you’ll study